The General Graph Matching Game: Approximate Core: A -Approximate Core for the Matching Game

-We will say that a solution $x$ to LP (\ref{eq.core-primal}) is {\em half-integral} if for each edge $(i, j)$, $x_{ij}$ is 0, 1/2 or 1.
-Balinski \cite{Balinski1965integer} showed that the vertices of the polytope defined by the constraints of LP (\ref{eq.core-primal}) are half-integral, see Theorem \ref{thm.Balinski} below.
-As a consequence, any optimal solution to LP (\ref{eq.core-primal}) is half-integral.
+As a consequence of Theorem \ref{thm.Balinski}, LP (\ref{eq.core-primal}) always has a half-integral optimal solution.
 Biro et. al \cite{Biro2012computing} gave an efficient algorithm for finding an optimal half-integral matching by using an idea of Nemhauser and Trotter \cite{Nemhauser1975vertex} of doubling edges, hence obtaining an efficient algorithm for determining if the core of the game is non-empty.

 Our mechanism starts by using the doubling idea of \cite{Nemhauser1975vertex}.
 Transform $G = (V, E)$ with edge-weights $w$ to graph $G' = (V', E')$ and edge weights $w'$ as follows.
 Corresponding to each $i \in V$, $V'$ has vertices $i'$ and $i''$, and corresponding to each edge $(i, j) \in E$, $E'$ has edges $(i', j'')$ and $(i'', j')$ each having a weight of $w_{ij}/2$.